 He winked at her with a kind smile.
 “You too, Nichole.”
 Her name rolled over his tongue like butter.
 He shook off the feeling of lust and hopped in his car before he let his hormones do something stupid.

-“WHAT THE HELL WAS THAT?!”
+“WHAT THE HELL WAS THAT?”

 “Don’t tell me who to talk to, Carson.
 I know the stories.
-You tell me all the time how big mean the horrible, Reece Maddox and the Right Hooks, were at the gym.
+You tell me all the time how big mean the horrible Reece Maddox and the Right Hooks were at the gym.
 I have heard a hundred times how they bullied you as a rookie.
 You had to win your precious match to keep your dignity.
-Since that woman who started that whole mess is living in my house, I’m questioning if the whole story you told me is really true.
+Right?
+Since that woman who started this complete mess is living in my house, I’m questioning if the entire story you told me is really true.
 Maybe there is more to it than you let on.”
 Nikki teared up looking away.
 She had fought back those tears for weeks.
 Saying those words made her realize her husband was not the man she thought she married.

 “Why are you such a bitch?
 Mercedes needed a place to stay since she is moving back to Kentucky.
 I’m just trying to help a friend.”

-“Then she should be the one to live in the shit hole you rented for me.
+“Really?
+A friend?
+Then she should be the one to live in the shit hole you rented for me.
 Not your wife.
 Get your mistress out of my house!”
-Nikki shoved him trying to make him move away from the door.
+Nikki shoved him, trying to make him move away from the door.

 Carson quickly grabbed her shoving her against the wall almost ready to hit her.
-Fist doubled he pulled back ready to strike.
+Fist doubled, he pulled back ready to strike.

 “Let go!
 You’re hurting me.
 Why are you doing this to me?
 I thought you loved me, Carson?”

 Nikki rubbed off the degrading feel of the moisture from his lips.
 She fell into his big office chair crying, pulling her knees to her chest.
 She wanted to work this out.
 She loved Carson.
-But, day-by-day she just wanted out of the nightmare she was living in.
+But day-by-day, she just wanted out of the nightmare she was living in.